 An UPPP operation is performed under general anesthesia and the patient is completely asleep.
 In simple terms, the tonsils are removed, the uvula is removed, and the palate is trimmed.
 All of the surgical cuts are closed with stitches.
 UPPP usually requires an overnight stay in the hospital to monitor breathing and to control pain.
 UPPP is a painful operation similar to a tonsillectomy in an adult (tonsillectomy in children is less painful).
 Frequently, it is recommended for patients undergoing UPPP to take 10 days to 2 weeks off from work.
 In the postoperative period, people usually are on a liquid only diet and require liquid pain medication.

-A UPPP is successful 50% to 60% of the time in preventing or decreasing obstructive sleep apnea.
+A UPPP is successful a majority of the time in preventing or decreasing obstructive sleep apnea.
 Studies also have demonstrated a decrease in mortality and decrease in risk of car accidents after UPPP.
 Some people who have a "successful UPPP" and fewer episodes of apnea, still have to use a CPAP after surgery to completely control their obstructive sleep apnea.

 There are complications that are unique to UPPP.